How The One Minute Rule Can Change Your Life And Kickstart Your Productivity!

-If you're anything like me, or my friends, you like to get things done.
+If you're anything like my friends or me, you like to get things done.
 Completely scratched off your list.
 Does this sound familiar?

 You're probably nodding your head, yes.

-I'm a doer, give me a list and it will get done.
+I'm a doer, give me a list, and it will get done.
 In the past, I couldn't only wash one dish.
-I had to wash all of the dishes at once.
+I had to clean all of the plates at once.
 But this is why my to-do list piled up.

 My mentality was all or nothing.
-This mentality was my demise.
-Breaking up bigger tasks into smaller tasks made my to-do list achievable.
+This mindset was my demise.
+Breaking up larger tasks into smaller tasks made my to-do list achievable.

-Although it was a hard to break the "all or nothing" habit, it really has changed my life around.
-If you do a few dishes every time you have a spare minute, it becomes way easier to manage throughout the day.
+Although it was a hard to break the "all or nothing" habit, it has changed my life around.
+If you do a few dishes every time you have a spare minute, it becomes painless to manage throughout the day.
 Not to mention how much pain it saves your back!

 Ways to use the one minute Rule